Navel-IT/navel-api/README.md

 License
 -------

-navel-api-blueprints is licensed under the Apache License, Version 2.0
+navel-api is licensed under the Apache License, Version 2.0